Skip to Main Content

 OR

 Title of Catalogue.
-Year of publication.
 Edited by Editor Full Name.
-Location: Publisher.
-Published in conjunction with the exhibition of the same name, shown at Institution’s Name.
+Location: Publisher, Year of publication.
+Published in conjunction with the exhibition of the same title, shown at Institution’s Name.

 Example

-Friedman, Samantha, “Inner and Outer Worlds.”
+Friedman, Samantha.
+“Inner and Outer Worlds.”
 In MoMA at NGV: 130 Years of Modern and Contemporary Art.
 National Gallery of Victoria and The Museum of Modern Art, 92–115.
 Melbourne: National Gallery of Victoria, 2018.
-Published in conjunction with the exhibition of the same name, shown at the National Gallery of Victoria.
+Published in conjunction with the exhibition of the same title, shown at the National Gallery of Victoria.

 OR